Corneal Collagen Cross-Linking for Keratoconus

 There are two types of corneal cross-linking procedures:

 - Epithelium-off cross-linking.
-To allow the riboflavin to penetrate more easily into the lower layers of the cornea, the doctor removes its outer layer before applying the drops.
+To allow the riboflavin to penetrate more easily into the lower layers of the cornea, the optometrist removes its outer layer before applying the drops.
 This surgical intervention has a slightly higher risk, as it could cause the disruption of surface cells in the epithelium.

 We Provide Post-Op Care